Key takeaways

 The call for more effective warehouse training

-Consider that the number of warehousing and storage employees has doubled in a decade, according to the US Bureau of Labor.
+Consider that the number of warehousing and storage employees has doubled in the last decade, according to the US Bureau of Labor.
 Add in the fact that warehouses are ramping up production to meet increased demands, and more people are quitting their jobs than ever before.

 L&D leaders in manufacturing and retail now have a better way to prepare warehouse workers before they go live on the job.